brightersidetech/HTTPS-Codesys-Library/README.md

 # HTTPS-Codesys-Library
-This project Implements a Library to send HTTP/ REST Requests to Webserver and REST APIs.
-The Project add support for HTTPS
+This project adds support for HTTPS to the HTTP Codesys Library used to send HTTP/ REST Requests to Webserver and REST APIs.